Earthgames/music_manager/README.md

 Usage: music_manager [OPTIONS] <COMMAND>

 Commands:
-  down <URL> [GENRE]    download youtube music and move in a genre directory: genr [GENRE]          print genres with a description: mkgenr <GENRE> [DESCRIPTION]
+  down <URL> [CATEGORY]    download youtube music and move in a category directory: genr [CATEGORY]          print categories with a description: mkgenr <CATEGORY> [DESCRIPTION]
-                        makes a new genre directory
-  help                  Print this message or the help of the given subcommand(s)
+                        makes a new category directory help                  Print this message or the help of the given subcommand(s)

 Options: